-During the week, it’s perfect for a romantic evening for two.
+During the week, this romantic restaurant offers the perfect evening for two.
 It becomes a weekend party zone when DJs play live music.

 The vast French cuisine menu will leave you full, satisfied, and with an educated palette.
 The staff is super-friendly, and the drinks go down well on a roof with a view.

 The rooftop bar is on top of the Centre Georges-Pompidou, with the Musée National d’Art Moderne below.